 Seer-oh-PEGGY-uh WOODY-eye

-The varieties and cultivars of Ceropegia Woodii as a houseplant is limited to around four currently.
-In fact, you're only likely to come across either the standard variety or the variegated type.
-To make things more complicated the two look remarkably similar at first glance because the standard is also slightly variegated, so can be hard to tell apart.
+To make things more complicated these two look remarkably similar at first glance because the standard is also slightly variegated, so can be hard to tell apart.

 Ceropegia woodii 'variegata' (photo above) is the variegated type.
 It has the same mottled green and silvery grey on the leaf surface but just before the edges of the leaf, the green and grey disappear and are instead replaced with a slight purple hue.
 This carries onto the back of the leaf where the purple hue deepens.

 Ceropegia woodii 'Silver Glory' (see first photo at the start of this article).
-Has a similar look shape wise but the leaves are wider and have a more apple than heart shape.
+Has a similar look shape wise but the leaves are broader and have a more apple than heart shape.
 They also have fairly limited blotches and variegation so can appear quite plain.

 Ceropegia woodii 'Mini Star' have narrow leaves and they're a much lighter green.
 It may also be called "Heartless".
 It's the rarer of the four available so you may need to search this one out from online sellers.